 What We Need: A Major Change of Course

-Since the success of the European Digital Identity Wallet highly depends on trust by citizens and robust protections against the abuse of personal information, we cannot understand the choices that have lead to the Commission’s draft.
+Since the success of the European Digital Identity Wallet highly depends on trust by citizens and robust protections against the abuse of personal information, we cannot understand the choices that have led to the Commission’s draft.
 We urge the European Commission to pay full justice to this delicate project and not to trade Europeans’ safety and security for an unrealistically fast implementation of a fundamental-rights-threatening digital ID Wallet.
 Without a course correction, it would be better if Member States were to reject the draft implementing acts in their upcoming meeting in mid October.

 Since you're here